CUNY Nobel Science Challenge

 - No portion of your essay may be copied from other sources without appropriate citing of the sources.
 (Essays will be checked for original content using source-verification software.)

 - You must cite your sources within the text and as a list at the end of the document.

 - Essays will be judged on accuracy and clarity.

-- To check for accuracy, we encourage discussing the concepts that you will expand upon in your essay with a professor, but note that essays must be your own original and independent work.
+- Discuss the concepts that you will expand upon in your essay with a professor.

 Physiology or Medicine

 WINNERS: William C. Campbell and Satoshi Omura (awarded jointly) - "For their discoveries concerning a novel therapy against infections caused by roundworm parasites."

 WINNERS: Takaaki Kajita and Arthur B. McDonald - "For the discovery of neutrino oscillations, which shows that neutrinos have mass."

 WINNERS: Tomas Lindahl, Paul Modrich and Aziz Sancar - "For mechanistic studies of DNA repair."